Shane McDonald, Bernard Zuckerman, 2013, Oil on canvas, Kennesaw State University College of the Arts Commission. 2016.28.1

 Ruth Zuckerman, Self Portrait, 1959, Composite stone and plaster on base, Gift of Bernard Zuckerman.
 1999.5.47

 Ruth Zuckerman, Breakthrough, c.
 1960, Green steatite, Gift of Bernard Zuckerman.
 1999.5.11 © Estate of Bernard

-Gifted to the museum by Bernard A. Zuckerman in 1999 to commemorate his late wife, this collection surveys forty years of Ruth Zuckerman's work from 1953 to 1993.
+Gifted to the Museum by Bernard A. Zuckerman in 1999 to commemorate his late wife, this collection surveys 40 years of Ruth Zuckerman's work from 1953 to 1993.
 Objects include significant sculptures in stone and bronze, photography, paintings, plaster maquettes, and the artist’s personal archives.

 The Ruth V. Zuckerman Papers are held by the KSU Archives.
 For more information about the Ruth V. Zuckerman Papers collection, please contact Helen Thomas, Outreach Archivist, at (470) 578-6535.

 Ruth V. Zuckerman is best known for her fluid, figurative sculptures, based on universal themes of family, love, and protection.
 Insieme III, considered the artist’s masterwork, is currently on view in the Ruth V. Zuckerman Pavilion at the Zuckerman Museum of Art.
 The sculpture is part the Museum's inaugural exhibition, From Earth and Fire.
 The show includes several more of her works in stone, as well as some of her bronze pieces from the KSU permanent collection.